No spoilers within.

 For the first 20 minutes or so as it set this up I thought it was enjoyable but I couldn’t quite see what all the hype was about.
 Then the multiverse element kicks in, the volume gets whacked up to 100, rollercoastering your senses into the depths of hell, and an explosive eye-gasm ensues for the ages.

 The acting’s spectacular of Michelle Yeoh, our leading lady as she takes on a multitude of different multiversal characters including the emotional beats of our main protagonist.
-Ke Huy Quan, also absolutely kills it going from her seemingly naive husband to a bad-ass martial arts star with a fanny pack (seriously this barely even cuts the mustard).
+Ke Huy Quan (back from his childhood days in Indiana Jones), also absolutely kills it going from her seemingly naive husband to a bad-ass martial arts star with a fanny pack (seriously this barely even cuts the mustard).

 Jamie Lee Curtis was the only other actress I really knew and she was endlessly funny as a somewhat egotistical tax auditor turned fighting master.